jmrfdm/gvsip/README.md

 It shows that asterisk alone could bridge one google voice number and one sipphone easily.
 It should work for a few google voice numbers and a few sipphones at the same time if you know how to write the extensions.conf manually.

-The tutorial is based on Ubuntu 18.04 minimal (any ubuntu 18.04 will do, minimal will be smallet, you could consider adding ssh server for remote acess).
+The tutorial is based on Ubuntu 18.04 minimal (any ubuntu 18.04 will do, minimal will be smallest, you could consider adding ssh server for remote acess).

 ## Install asterisk
 Modified from [Freepbx 14 & asterisk gvsip installation].